IshitaGopal/telegram-analysis/README.md

 ```

 2. Public channels/group chats have a unique usernames similar to @username in Twitter.
-For example, the telegram channel of the NYT can be found here: https://telegram.me/@nytimes. nytimes is the unique userid we can use to fetch messages.
+For example, the telegram channel of the NYT can be found here: https://telegram.me/nytimes. nytimes is the unique username we can use to fetch messages.

+note: If using numeric ids associated with each channel/group, you'll need an access hash.

 ```
 # Example
 channel_input = "nytimes"
-with TelegramClient(session, api_id, api_hash) as client:
+with TelegramClient("annon", api_id, api_hash) as client:
         messages = client.get_messages(channel_input, limit=100)

 ```